yokoyama-flogics/mnist_keras_to_c/README.md

 This is a very simple example to translate already trained Keras (slightly) deep neural network model to C language project.

-Recently, we can access some well organized projects which can converts Keras model to C project, but I wrote this because I wanted to understand Keras and deep neural network models much deeper.
+Recently, we can access some well organized projects which can convert Keras model to C project, but I wrote this because I wanted to understand Keras and deep neural network models much deeper.

 ## Sample Keras model